-You’ve invested a great deal of time, energy and money in your business premises and want to protect your livelihood as best you can.
-That said, burglars are cunning and make it their business to find ways to gain entry to your premises.
-But rest assured, we’ve got lots of advice on how to deter them.
+You’ve invested a great deal of time, energy and money in your business premises, but burglars are cunning and make it their business to gain entry to it.
+Below you'll find advice on how to deter them.

 Protect your business from the outside in